peter-tackage/gradle-notes/notes/gradle-and-groovy.md

 }
 ```

-Because the project object is delegarted everywhere, this can also be shortened to be written as:
+Because the project object is delegated everywhere, this can also be shortened to be written as:
 ```groovy
 task("myGreatTask") {
     // Task def goes here